torvalds/linux/Documentation/admin-guide/workload-tracing.rst

 -------------------------

-The perf bench command contains multiple multi-threaded microkernel benchmarks for executing different subsystems in the Linux kernel and system calls.
+The perf bench command contains multiple multi-threaded microkernel benchmarks for executing different subsystems in the GNU/Linux kernel and system calls.
 This allows us to easily measure the impact of changes, which can help mitigate performance regressions.
 It also acts as a common benchmarking framework, enabling developers to easily create test cases,